-Ontario is improving care for people with complex conditions through Health Link.
+Ontario is improving care for people with complex conditions through coordinated care planning.
 This innovative approach brings together health and other social service providers to better and more quickly coordinate care for high-needs patients.

 - A shared understanding of patients goals, conditions and medications

 - Smoother transitions between contexts such as hospital to community

 - An evolving care plan as needs change